-The Chemistry Department at UAF has a wide range of modern instruments available to undergraduate and graduate students.
-The instruments are used at all levels of instruction.
+The Chemistry Department at UAF has a wide range of modern instruments available for research, and undergraduate and graduate instruction.

 The department has a 300 MHz Varian NMR for use in undergraduate labs (mainly organic chemistry) and research.
 It has a broadband probe tunable to most nuclei including hydrogen, carbon, fluorine, phosphorus, nitrogen, and vanadium.
 It is capable of one and two dimensional NMR experiments.
 It was obtained through a grant from the National Science Foundation Instrumentation and Lab Improvement (NSF-ILI) program.

 The Department has a 600MHz Bruker NMR for use in research including undergraduate research.
-This system includes both a broadband liquids probe that can tune to most nuclei and an HR-MAS probe designed for proton and carbon NMR on tissues and other semi-solids.
+This system includes both a broadband liquids probe that can tune to most nuclei and an HR-Magic Angle Spinning probe designed for proton and carbon NMR on tissues and other semi-solids.
 It has a 60 position sample changer that allows for complete automation of experiments.

 Gas Chromatograph with Mass Selective Detector

 The department has an Agilent 5975C GC-MS , which is used for separating and identifying the components of volatile complex mixtures.
 The capillary column allows for separation of complex mixtures into individual components that are analzyed by mass spectometry as they exit the column.
 Database searching software is used to identify the components.
 It is used mainly for environmental chemistry research projects, however students in instrumental analytical chemistry lab (Chem 413) also use the instrument as part of their regularly scheduled lab.